Warning! This superhero monologue will kick start your blog and if your lucky, you might even get super powers.

 Make it useful

-If you are trying to get your blog off to a good start, you might want to make your posts somewhat useful.
+When you finally set out to start your blog, you might want to make your posts somewhat useful.
 I mean, things that will actually help others.
 So, for example if your target audience is people “who just love cats,” (Milly I’m looking at you) you might want to write about “ways to not pick up more strays”, “cat dental hygiene,” “tales from the kitty litter box,” “5 reasons they like to jump on your computer” and finally, “how their compulsion to stick their butt in your face is correlated to anxiety relief.”
 What you don’t want to do is write about “getting away with murder” to that same crowd.
 That, could be problematic and help the FBI build a case against you.
 We don’t want that.

 My rule of thumb is that regardless of time and space, (And all things Rick and Morty) if your blog, in a vacuum is useful to people, then you are on the right track.
 If its use is tethered to other fleeting things that change with the wind, its value will probably diminish as time goes by.
 Blogging aficionados call this “evergreen.”
 I personally don’t have a name for it, but it will make your blog timeless and that’s ok too.